huynguy-db/arcion-docs/content/docs/source-setup/Snowflake.md

     - Parameters related to stage configuration.

     ### Parameters related to target Snowflake server connection
-    For connecting to your source Snowflake server, you can configure the following parameters:
+    For connecting to target Snowflake server, you can choose between two methods for an authenticated connection:
+    - RSA key pair authentication
+    - Basic username and password authentication

+    For connecting to Snowflake via RSA key pair authentication, see [Use RSA key pair for authentication](#use-rsa-key-pair-for-authentication).

+    For connecting to Snowflake via basic username and password authentication, see the sample below:

     ```YAML
     type: SNOWFLAKE

     host: SNOWFLAKE_HOSTNAME
     port: PORT_NUMBER
-    warehouse: "WAREHOUSE_NAME" #Snowflake warehouse
+    warehouse: "WAREHOUSE_NAME"

     username: "USERNAME"
     password: "PASSWORD"